Federal Solar Tax Credit

 There are no utility incentives for rooftop solar

 Alas, Utah’s utilities no longer provide rooftop solar incentives.
-But if you decide not to own your solar but want to invest in cleaner energy, you can sign up for Rocky Mountain Power’s Subscriber Solar program, available to Logan, St. George, and Rocky Mountain Power customers.
+But if you decide not to own your solar but want to invest in cleaner energy, you can sign up for Rocky Mountain Power’s Subscriber Solar program.
+Residents of to Logan and St. George can also purchase “shares” from a solar farm to offset your energy consumption with solar power.